douhthood/vector_sample_code/data/Insert As Select.md

 # Use Insert As Select

 Using Insert as select can be very efficient when used with parallel query to maximize the throuhput of bulk vectorizaton.
-You need to hve sufficient CPU cores to be able to benefit from a high degree of parallelism.
+You need to have sufficient CPU cores to be able to benefit from a high degree of parallelism.